martiespinosa1/martiespinosa1/README.md

 ## Hi there, I'm Martí 👋

-Currently studying 2nd age of DAM in ITB.
+Currently studying DAM in ITB.